coreeng/core-platform-docs/content/cecg-idp/app/app-autoscaling.md

 Make sure that [resource requests](../resources) are defined for the application.
 Autoscalers use them as a base-line to calculate utilization.
 {{% /notice %}}

+This section describes autoscaling mechanisms and provides some [guidelines](#guidelines) on how to scale an app with Core Platform.

 ## Autoscalers

 Kubernetes provides [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) (HPA) and [Vertical Pod Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) (VPA) as out-of-the-box tools for scaling deployments:
 - HPA - mainly for stateless workloads
 - VPA - mainly for stateful and long-running workloads

-### HPA
+### Horizontal Pod Autoscaler

 Horizontal scaling means that the response to increased load is to deploy more pods.
 If the load decreases, HPA instructs the deployment to scale back down.

 Below is an example of HPA configuration for the Reference app.
+We are scaling based on the CPU utilization, but we can use other resources (e.g. memory utilization) or a combination of them.

-We specify the range for the number of replicas, [resources and thresholds](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-resource-metrics) when HPA should be triggered:
+We specify the range for the number of replicas, [resources and thresholds](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-resource-metrics) when HPA should be triggered.

 ```yaml
 apiVersion: autoscaling/v2